Sweet Potato Pie with Pecan Topping

 Remove the sweet potatoes from oven when done and let cool.

-4 When the cooked sweet potatoes are cool enough to handle, scoop out the flesh into a bowl.
+4 Mash the cooked sweet potatoes: When the cooked sweet potatoes are cool enough to handle, scoop out the flesh into a bowl.
 Mash with a potato masher.
 You should have 2 cups of sweet potato purée.

-5 In a separate large bowl, beat the eggs.
+5 Beat eggs with sugars, spices, bourbon, sweetened condensed milk: In a separate large bowl, beat the eggs.
 Whisk in the butter, brown sugar, white sugar, cinnamon, nutmeg, ginger, vanilla extract, bourbon whisky (if using), and sweetened condensed milk.

-6 Whisk together the egg sugar mixture with the mashed sweet potato until smooth.
+6 Combine egg mixture with mashed sweet potatoes, pour into pie shell: Whisk together the egg sugar mixture with the mashed sweet potato until smooth.
 Pour into the frozen, unbaked pie shell.
 Smooth surface so that it is even.

-8 To make the pecan topping, melt 3 Tbsp butter in a small saucepan over medium heat.
+8 Make pecan topping: Melt 3 Tbsp butter in a small saucepan over medium heat.
 Add 1/2 cup of brown sugar and cook, stirring, until smooth, a couple of minutes.
 The sugar should bubble up a bit.

 Stir in 1 Tbsp of heavy whipping cream.
 The mixture should bubble up a lot.
 As soon as you've mixed in the cream, add the pecans.
 Stir to coat the pecans with the sugar mixture.